freaktechnik/justintv-stream-notifications/README.md

 The notification shows the title of the stream and the channel name, as well as the channel's profile picture.
 A click on the notification focuses the tab with the channel page, if already opened, or opens a new tab to watch the stream.

+To check for missed notifications or to tune in to a channel later, the extension provides a panel with a list of currently live channels.

 Official Download
 =============
 https://addons.mozilla.org/de/firefox/addon/justintv-stream-notificatio/